Cilantro Lime Rice

 4.7 from 3 votes

-A simple way to add a bright, fresh flavor to this basic side dish.
-This Cilantro Lime Rice recipe is easy and versatile, with only a few ingredients!
-Use it as a base for burrito bowls, or serve it with your favorite grilled dishes or Asian or Mexican meals.
+This Cilantro Lime Rice is a simple way to add a burst of bright, fresh flavor to dinner.
+So easy and versatile, enjoy it as a base for grain bowls, or serve as a side dish with your favorite meals!

 Prep: 15 minutes